-The case studies below are based on determinations by one of AFCA's predecessor schemes, the Financial Ombudsman Service, in which awards were made for non-financial loss.
+The case studies below are based on determinations by one of AFCA's predecessor schemes, FOS, in which awards were made for non-financial loss.
 While previous determinations (by AFCA or by its predecessor schemes) are not binding precedents, where relevant they will inform AFCA's approach to an issue.

-Case 1: Financial firm repeatedly contacting or attempting to contact the complainant to recover the debt
+Case 1: Financial firm repeatedly contacting or attempting to contact the complainant to recover the debt collection letter.
+The financial firm made similar numbers of calls to the complainant, on a weekly and monthly basis, during December and January.